davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     early high-level programming language still in use today.
     ```

-12. You're free to add as many more methods or statements as you like!
+12. Feel free to play with it more and customize your outputs however you like.
+You're free to add as many methods or statements as you like!
+Experiment with things like:

+   - How would you print out a "tab?"
+   - How would you print out a double quote (")?
+   - What if you didn't want `System.out.println(...)` to automatically insert a line-break at the end of the line?
+Is there another method to print without a line break?

 13. **Final check:** It's important to note that everything you write in Java is case-sensitive.
 You _must_ adhere to the proper casing.
-For instance, when I specify that your method should be named `printMyName`, you cannot name it `Printmyname`.
-Typos, using the wrong name, or wrong case will screw up our automatic _grading_ code.
+For instance, when I specify that your method should be named `printMyName()`, you should not name it `printmyname()`.
+Typos, using the wrong name, or wrong case will screw up our automatic _grading_ tool.

-    - Go back to make sure your methods adhere to my specification.
+    - Go back to make sure your methods adhere to my given specification.
-    - You will do this for all remaining homework and labs.
+    - Remember to do this for all remaining homework and labs.

 #### Grading